The Big Agnes Helinox Chair One

 for the Chair one and Chair Zero so they don't sink into sand.

 The Helinox was our Top Pick for Portability.
 It has a comfortable seat and sits relatively high off the ground for a portable chair, which makes getting in and out of it much easier.

 would be good for short backpacking trips and kids.
-It is low profile enough to just toss in your car and leave it there for those moments you need a camping chair but didn't think of packing one (or if you live in your van or RV).
+It is low profile enough to just toss in your car and leave it there for those moments you need a camping chair but didn't think of packing one (or if you live in your RV or van).

 It is much more comfortable than a standard, ground level camping chair (like a Crazy Creek) as it offers more back support and keeps you off the ground.
-This chair is not recommended for sandy terrain as the base will sink into the ground.
+This chair is not one we'd recommend for sandy terrain, as the base will sink into the ground.

 We don't discriminate between two and four legged testers.

-stood out as our Top Pick for Portability.
-We think it's a good choice if you need a portable chair that's more comfortable than a super light backpacking chair, but you don't want to carry a traditional camping chair that's 10+ pounds!
-Its dimensions make it possible to take with you anywhere: throw it in a bag for a concert, stuff it in your backpack for an overnight camping trip, or simply throw it in the car for a quick trip car camping.
-This durable, relatively stable, and supportive model can be easily packed for a variety of adventures.
+stood out as our award winner for Best Portable Camping Chair.
+We think it's a great choice if you need a portable chair that's more comfortable than a super light backpacking chair, but you don't want to carry a traditional camping chair that's 10+ pounds!
+Its dimensions make it easy to take with you just about anywhere: throw it in a bag for a concert, stuff it in your backpack for an overnight camping trip, or simply throw it in the car for a quick car camping adventure.
+This durable, stable, and comfortable model is a great pick to serve you well on a wide variety of adventures.

 Average sized man meets portable chair.